Glynis Johns: 1960–1969: Mary Poppins and other roles

-The following year, Johns was cast in Henry Koster's DeLuxe Color family–comedy Dear Brigitte as the aesthete Vina, wife of James Stewart, whom she had first acted with 14 years earlier in No Highway in the Sky.
+The following year, Johns was cast in Henry Koster's DeLuxe Color family comedy Dear Brigitte as the aesthete Vina, wife of James Stewart, with whom she had first acted 14 years earlier in No Highway in the Sky.
 She appeared in various character roles in the 1968 American comedy film Don't Just Stand There!, written by Charles Williams, and the 1969 British comedy film Lock Up Your Daughters, directed by Peter Coe.

 Johns was cast in 1961 in the ABC/Warner Bros. crime drama The Roaring 20s.
 She portrayed Kitty O'Moyne, an Irish immigrant who falls overboard into the harbour as she arrives in the United States.
-In the episode A Game for Alternate Mondays of the 1962–63 television season, Johns guest-starred in the CBS anthology series The Lloyd Bridges Show, playing widow Leah Marquand, with Leslye Hunter as her daughter Isabella.
-On 5 August 1963, Vacation Playhouse premiered on CBS with the episode Hide and Seek.
+Johns guest-starred in the CBS anthology series The Lloyd Bridges Show in the episode "A Game for Alternate Mondays" of the 1962–63 television season, playing widow Leah Marquand, with Leslye Hunter as her daughter Isabella.
+On 5 August 1963, Vacation Playhouse premiered the episode "Hide and Seek" as the pilot of her eponymous CBS television series Glynis.
 The original working title for the series was The Glynis Johns Show; in it, Johns played the neophyte mystery writer and amateur sleuth Glynis Granvile.
-In the autumn of that year, she and Keith Andes starred as a married couple in her eponymous CBS television series Glynis, in which she again played Glynis Granville and Andes a criminal defence attorney.
-Due to pressure from NBC's The Virginian and Bill Cullen's The Price Is Right game show on ABC, the programme was cancelled after thirteen episodes.
-In 1965, when CBS reran the series as a summer replacement for The Lucy Show, Glynis ranked #6 in the Nielsen ratings.
-Johns remained busy on screen, appearing as Steffi Bernard in the episode Who Killed Marty Kelso? of ABC's detective series Burke's Law opposite Gene Barry.
-In 1967, she appeared in 4 episodes of the Batman television series as villainess Lady Penelope Peasoup, one half of the evil duo with Rudy Vallée as her brother Lord Marmaduke Ffogg.
+In the autumn of that year, Glynis officially premiered, starring Johns and Keith Andes as her husband, Keith Granville, a criminal defence attorney.
+Due to pressure from NBC's The Virginian and Bill Cullen's The Price Is Right game show on ABC, the programme was cancelled after 13 episodes.
+In 1965, when CBS reran the series as a summer replacement for The Lucy Show, Glynis ranked number six in the Nielsen ratings.
+Johns remained busy on screen, appearing as Steffi Bernard in the episode "Who Killed Marty Kelso?" of ABC's detective series Burke's Law opposite Gene Barry.
+In 1967, she appeared in four episodes of the Batman television series as villainess Lady Penelope Peasoup, one-half of the evil duo with Rudy Vallée as her brother Lord Marmaduke Ffogg.

-On stage, Johns played the invalided gentlewoman in Broadway's Too True to Be Good in 1963.
+On stage, Johns played an invalid gentlewoman in Broadway's Too True to Be Good in 1963.
 She returned to London's West End in 1966 to star alongside Keith Michell in The King's Mare at the Garrick Theatre, in which she played Anne of Cleves and Michell King Henry VIII.
-Commenting on the production, S. Stanley Gordon writes that "The heavens must have blessed us, for we received the wonderful news that...
+Commenting on the production, S. Stanley Gordon wrote, "The heavens must have blessed us, for we received the wonderful news that...
 London theatre's favourite daughter, Glynis Johns, had agreed to come to London to star in our play."
 The play was written by screenwriter novelists Jean Canolle and Anita Loos.
 From 1969 and into the 1970s, Johns turned increasingly to stage work, appearing first in A Talent to Amuse (1969).